 The amount it costs to fuel a helicopter is dependent on three things: the size of the helicopter’s gas tank, the type of gas the helicopter uses, and the price of the fuel.

-How Much Does It Cost to Buy a Helicopter?
+How Much It Costs to Buy a Helicopter

 The cost of buying a helicopter can vary significantly.